Ultimate 2022 Travel Guide to Gigantes Islands for First-time Travelers

 - Island hopping at Cabugao Gamay, Bantigue Island Sandbar, Antonia White Sand Beach, Tangke Saltwater Lagoon, Little Boracay, and Pulupandan Islet.

-- The package is also inclusive of a licensed island hopping boat, trained tour guide, entrance and environmental fees, seafood lunch, unlimited steamed scallops, and drinking wáter.
+- The package includes a licensed island-hopping boat, trained tour guide, entrance and environmental fees, seafood lunch, unlimited steamed scallops, and drinking wáter.